Decentralized-ID/decentralized-id.github.io/self-sovereign/README.md

 I copied this from [my fork](https://github.com/infominer33/self-sovereign-identity) of [/WebOfTrustInfo/self-sovereign-identity](https://github.com/WebOfTrustInfo/self-sovereign-identity)

+This is just a temporary workspace.
 I'm going to use these materials to create the beginnings of a collaborative article on the [Evolution of Self Sovereign Identity](evolution-of-ssi.md); to highlight the best thought on the matter since 2016, and highlight a few needs as I see them.
 Once I've exhausted my interpretation, I'll put it into a google shared doc for collaboration with whoever is interested.

 ## Local to this repository
 * [The Path to Self-Sovereign Identity](ThePathToSelf-SovereignIdentity.md) - The original article on Self-Sovereign Identity and the 10 Principles of Self-Sovereign Identity as published on 2016-04-25 in github and at [Life With Alacrity](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html) by [Christopher Allen](http://www.github.com/christophera)